CdtQin/CVPR2022-AISafety-Helper/README.md

 For the first option, onnx/to_onnx.py is the tool to convert your pytorch model to onnx model.
 And we will use onnx/onnx2torch.sh to convert it back.
 This tool is modified from https://github.com/ToriML/onnx2pytorch.
 The strength of this option is a clean interface, while the weakness is the imperfect conversion process.
 For some complex model, the conversion may not be correct.
 To check if pytorch model aligns with onnx model, see the inference example: onnx/inference.py

-For the second option, we require a zip file, which directly contains a file named model.py, which includes class Model().
-In other words, the folder architecture should be:
+For the second option, we require a zip file, which directly contains a file named model.py. model.py should include class Model().
+In other words, the zip file architecture should be:

 ```Shell
 .